 Donate to Hallet Oak Foundation Inc to help bring in programs for education, health, and safety!

-40 Reasons to donate – see our Hallet Oak Foundation’s Friends of Lavaca River group efforts to bring attention to caring for our waterways and the rural small town of Hallettsville’s stretch of the Lavaca River that has been overlooked for maintenance, repairs and care of the riparian since dredging it in 1964.
+Over forty reasons to donate – see our Hallet Oak Foundation’s Friends of Lavaca River group efforts to bring attention to caring for our waterways and the rural small town of Hallettsville’s stretch of the Lavaca River that has been overlooked for maintenance, repairs and care of the riparian since dredging it in 1964.

 1) Exploring Before Annual Sprays in May of 2019.